shyam1444/Video-Games-Data-Analysis-and-Management-System/README.md

 - **Database Management**: Employs MySQL to handle data storage, retrieval, and manipulation, ensuring efficient data management.
 - **Comprehensive Dataset**: Includes a vast collection of video game data, facilitating in-depth analysis and exploration.

+## Requisites

+To set up and run this project, follow these steps:

+1. Copy the code into the Jupyter Notebook.
+2. Download XAMPP and run it while keeping the tab open.
+3. Open PHPMyAdmin (localhost) from XAMPP.
+4. Import the database into localhost.
+5. Add each section of code in separate cells within the Jupyter Notebook.
+6. Run the "Modules and Packages" cell first, followed by the remaining code in each subsequent cell.

 ## Installation

 To set up the project locally, follow these steps: